 In late 1844 Oregon City was incorporated by the Oregon Provisional Government.
 It soon had 500 residents, two churches (Catholic and Methodist), two saloons, a newspaper, 75 houses, two blacksmiths, two coopers, two cabinet makers, two hatters, two silversmiths, and four tailors to supply the new settlers.

 Along the northern edge of McLoughlin's townsite was the land claim of George Abernethy.
 He was a steward of the Methodist Mission from 1840 to 1844.
 He supervised their granary and operated a mercantile business.
 He made and used Abernethy rocks for exchange due to lack of currency.
 The flints inscribed G.A. were backed by his high standing.
 Abernethy Green, just above his house, was the marshalling point for wagons newly arrived on the Oregon Trail, both those arriving by raft from Ft.
-Vancouver, or on the Barlow Road.
-Jim Thomkins, Oregon Trails Histories
+Vancouver, or on the Barlow Road. ~Jim Thomkins, Oregon Trails Histories

 The story above is from the Front Page of this edition.
 The Historical Gazette entitled "End of the Trail: Oregon City" was originally created for the End of the Oregon Trail Interpretive Center in Oregon City to commemorate their opening in June 1995.
 The Center relives the journey of the pioneers over the 2,000 mile trail and the hardships along the way.
 We encourage you to visit the Interpretive Center whenever you come to Oregon.
+For a real history tour, start off where the pioneers did in St. Louis, Missouri and travel the whole trail, from the Midwest to the Pacific.